Pests in Gardens and Landscapes: Quick Tips

 Plant resistant varieties.

-Some highly susceptible plants have resistant or less susceptible varieties.
+Some highly susceptible plants have resistant or less susceptible varieties such as:

 - Ornamentals: crape myrtle, rose, London plane tree, rhododendron, and zinnia.

 - Fruit: apple, raspberry, and peach.

 - Vegetables: melon, pumpkin, squash, cucumber, bean, and pea.

 Consider nonchemical methods.

 - Wash spores off infected plants with overhead sprinkling.
 To prevent other disease problems, do this midmorning so moisture dries rapidly.